-The Practical Nursing program is committed to provide a quality educational program, supporting a high standard of care.
-The program will provide specialized training to ensure successful employment in the health science profession.
-Students are encouraged to develop abilities, which will foster professional delivery of health care to hospitals, long term/rehabilitation facilities, and community based agencies.
+The Practical Nursing program is committed to provide the highest quality education so that all of our students are empowered to lead productive and fulfilling lives as lifelong learners and responsible citizens.
+Through cooperative team efforts, the program provides specialized training so that graduate practical nurses become successfully employed in the health science profession.
+Students are encouraged to develop and reflect on capabilities which will foster their participation as professionals in the delivery of health care in hospitals, long term/rehabilitation facilities and community based agencies.

 NCLEX PN Practice Test (Requires Miami-Dade Public Library card.
 Choose Career Tools | Medical/Nursing)

 The Practical Nursing curriculum of study provides the practitioner with the necessary theory and clinical practice to share in the care of individuals along the many steps of the health/illness continuum.
 Clinical experience is provided at local hospitals and selected health-care facilities.
 The curriculum is designed to prepare the students to take the NCLEX-PN (National Council Licensure Exam)

 Graduates of this program must pass the NCLEX-PN prior to seeking employment as a Licensed Practical Nurse (LPN).
 Students are eligible to join the Health Occupations Students of America (HOSA) organization.

 The content includes, but is not limited to, theoretical instruction and clinical experience in medical, surgical, obstetric, pediatric, and geriatric nursing; theoretical instruction and clinical experience in acute, care, long term care and community settings; theoretical instruction and clinical application of vocational role and function; personal, family and community health concepts; nutrition; human growth and development over the life span; body structure and function; interpersonal relationship skills, mental health concepts; pharmacology and administration of medications; legal aspects of practice; and current issues in nursing.